MicahBala/frontend-projects/README.md

 # Frontend-projects

 A Collection of Frontend projects challenges to improve skills in a real-life workflow.
-Inspired by [Frontend Mentor](https://www.frontendmentor.io).
+Starter files and images all provided and Inspired by [Frontend Mentor](https://www.frontendmentor.io).